-Publishing the Cahiers Debussy
+Publishing the Cahiers Debussy Objectives:

-Objectives:

-- to show the current state of debussyste research in all domains; - to resituate the composer in the artistic context of his era: - to reissue early sources in a section entitled "Documents"; - to publish a bibliography, a discography and a videography devoted to Debusssy and to list any of his manuscripts and as well as any other documents concerning him that have passed through public sales.
+- to show the current state of debussyste research in all domains;

+- to resituate the composer in the artistic context of his era:

+- to reissue early sources in a section entitled "Documents";

+- to publish a bibliography, a discography and a videography devoted to Debusssy and to list any of his manuscripts.

 Publishing Facsimiles of Claude Debussy's Manuscripts

-Taking particular care to respect the original format and the colours of ink and pencils, as well as the paper, the facsimiles of Debussy's handwritten manuscripts are a faithful reproduction of the originals.
-Images for piano (two volumes) has been published and "L'Album Vasnier" (third volume) is in the process of being edited.
+aking particular care to respect the original format and the colours of ink and pencils, as well as the paper, the facsimiles of Debussy's handwritten manuscripts are a faithful reproduction of the originals.

+Images for piano (two volumes) and L'album Vasnier have been published.
+Centre de documentation Claude Debussy and the Bibliothèque nationale de France Éditions are now combining their efforts: two Arabesques have been published; the Quatour is in preparation.

-n their own initiative.
-Le Centre de documentation Claude Debussy has created a CD collection that re-releases the historical recordings of Claude Debussy's works that have been conserved in the audiovisual department of the Bibliothèque nationale de France.
-Produced in collaboration with the Bibliothèque nationale de France and Ysaÿe Records, these CD's will be part of the new collection, Ysaÿe Records in memoriam.
+n their own initiative, Le Centre de documentation Claude Debussy has created a CD collection that re-releases the historical recordings of Claude Debussy's works that have been conserved in the audiovisual department of the Bibliothèque nationale de France.
+This collection was implemented by the Centre de documentation Claude Debussy, the Bibliothèque nationale de France and Ysave Records..
 The release of the first CD devoted to the two series of Images for piano coincided with the publication of the facsimiles of the handwritten manuscripts for the same works.
 The second CD will be conceived along the same lines and will contain a choice of melodies, some of which are a part of "L'Album Vasnier".

 COMPLETE WORKS OF CLAUDE DEBUSSY

-SÉRIE I PIANO WORKS
+SERIES I PIANO WORKS

+Danse bohémienne •

+Volume 1

-Danse bohémienne Danse (Tarentelle styrienne) Ballade (Ballade slave) Valse romantique Suite bergamasque Rêverie Mazurka Deux Arabesques Nocturne
+Danse (Tarentelle styrienne) • Ballade (Ballade slave) • Valse romantique • Suite bergamasque • Rêverie • Mazurka • Deux Arabesques •

+Volume 2

+Nocturne •

 Images (1894) •

 Pour le piano •

 Children's corner •

+Volume 3

 Estampes •

 D'un cahier d'esquisses •

 Masques •

 L'Isle joyeuse

-Images (1ère série) •
+Images (1^{re} série) •

-Images (2e série) •
+Images (2^e série) •

+Volume 4

 Morceau de concours

-The little Nigar
+The little Nigar •

 Hommage à Haydn

-La Plus que lente
+La Plus que lente •

-Six Épigraphes antiques
+Six Épigraphes antiques •

-Berceuse héroïque
+Berceuse héroïque •

-Page d'album Pour
+Page d'album pour

-l'Œuvre du " Vêtement
+l'œuvre du " Vêtement

-du Blessé "
+du blessé " •

-Élégie
+Élégie •

 Les Soirs illuminés par l'ardeur du charbon •

+Volume 5

 Préludes (1^{er} Livre) • Préludes (2^e Livre) •

+Volume 6

 Études •

-Four-hand piano works:
+Volume 7

+Œuvres pour piano à 4 mains :

-Symphonie en si mineur
+Symphonie en si mineur •

-Andante cantabile
+Andante cantabile •

-Ouverture Diane
+Ouverture Diane •

-Le Triomphe de Bacchus
+Le Triomphe de Bacchus •

-Intermezzo
+Intermezzo •

 L'Enfant prodigue

-Divertissement
+Divertissement •

-Printemps
+Volume 8 Œuvres pour deux

+pianos: